|

 The

-FA's that were converted over had Detroit Sleds placed in 1983.
-Units
+FA's that were converted over had Detroit Sleds installed in 1983.

 that had the first HEP modification, but untouched were: